Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle

 By (\ref{Eequvilat}), the first term is bounded by $\||\nabla|^{s_c}v_n^j\|_{L_{t,x}^{\frac{2(d+2)}{d}}}$, which is further bounded by the construction of $v_n^j$.
 The second term vanishes as $n \to \infty$ due to the asymptotic orthogonality of parameters (\ref{E11161}).
 The other terms similar to (\ref{E11178}) can be handled similarly, thereby completing the proof of (\ref{E11151}). \end{proof}

-\begin{proof}[\textbf{Proof of (\ref{E11152})}] For this term, we will need to make use of (\ref{profile-1}) instead of (\ref{E11161}).
-The proof is, in fact, similar to that of (\ref{E11151}).
-By employing the same arguments as in the proof of (\ref{E11161}), we obtain terms involving either $e^{it\Delta}w_n^J$ or $|\nabla|^{s_c}e^{it\Delta}w_n^J$.
-The terms in which $e^{it\Delta}w_n^J$ appears without derivatives will be relatively straightforward to handle, as (\ref{profile-1}) can be applied directly.
-However, the terms involving $|\nabla|^{s_c} e^{it\Delta} w_n^J$ require more careful analysis.
-Indeed, we need to first apply the local smoothing estimate provided in Corollary \ref{CLocalsmoothing} and then use (\ref{profile-1}) to show that these terms vanish as $n \to \infty$. \end{proof}
+\begin{proof}[\textbf{Proof of (\ref{E11152})}] For this term, we will rely on (\ref{profile-1}) rather than (\ref{E11161}).
+The reasoning closely resembles the proof of (\ref{E11151}).
+Using the same approach as in the proof of (\ref{E11161}), we derive terms that involve either $e^{it\Delta}w_n^J$ or $|\nabla|^{s_c}e^{it\Delta}w_n^J$.
+The terms where $e^{it\Delta}w_n^J$ appears without derivatives are relatively simple to address, as we can directly apply (\ref{profile-1}).
+On the other hand, the terms containing $|\nabla|^{s_c} e^{it\Delta} w_n^J$ demand a more detailed analysis.
+Specifically, we first use the local smoothing estimate from Corollary \ref{CLocalsmoothing}, followed by an application of (\ref{profile-1}) to demonstrate that these terms vanish as $n \to \infty$. \end{proof}